 The little island of Culebra, which is approximately 17 miles off the East Coast of Puerto Rico, is a fisherman's hidden treasure.
 Culebra is home to some of the region's most beautiful beaches, and here you'll find friendly faces, world-class fishing, and extremely comfortable accommodations.
 Bonefishing is especially popular on this little island, and fly fishermen can wade into the crystalline waters just off the shores of Culebra's white sand beaches.

-If you are intrigued by the idea of going fishing during your vacation, you may be pleased to learn there are 21 different charter fishing operators that can help you find the best fishing spots.
+If you are thinking about deep sea fishing on your vacation, there are 19 different charter operators that can help you find the best fishing spots.

-Another option is Parguera Fishing Charters.
+Still another option is Parguera Fishing Charters.
 With 25 years of experience, friendly natures, and extensive knowledge of the surrounding area, Parguera Fishing Charters is a top choice for fishing adventures out of Ponce.
-You can reach them at (787) 382-4698.
+They're found within Lajas, in western Puerto Rico.

 |787 Fishing||(787) 347-4464||Fajardo, Eastern part of Puerto Rico|